VUnit/vunit_action/README.md

-# Vunit GitHub action
+# VUnit GitHub action

-This action tests your vhdl and verilog code with vunit!
+This action tests your vhdl and verilog code with VUnit!

 ## Inputs